 The dispute is the latest controversy in the saga of New Mantoloking's presence on the street.
 The main story has been the taxi company's ownership of two residential lots next to their regular parking lot.
 The company, without permission, paved over the residential lots and used them for extra parking.
-Last month, the township council voted to allow the company to continue to operate through September – only if it agreed not to use the illegally paved portion of the property.
+Last month, the township council through September – only if it agreed not to use the illegally paved portion of the property.

 Next week, New Mantoloking will go before the township Board of Adjustment to present its case for a variance to allow the lot to stay paved and to be used commercially.
 In the mean time, however, neighbors say their quality of life is being diminished.

 "I realize it's a public street, people can park there," said Monmouth Avenue resident Joshua Specht, at Tuesday's township council meeting.
 "But they park right up to our mailboxes, so the mailman won't deliver the mail.
 All of the sudden, I don't get mail."

 Specht said he's called the police department to report cars parked illegally at stop signs at the Mantoloking Road intersection, which makes things dangerous for residents turning out onto the busy road.

 "They don't care," he said, of the taxi company employees.
 "They don't care about the residents.
 They need a place to park, they have to go to work, and they just park wherever they want."

 "I can't get in and out of my house," said David Panebianco, another neighbor.
 "Now, I have to worry about cars parking on properties ...
 It's contaminating my property, my area, my children."